jakobniinja/quarkus-friutmix/README.md

 22/7 - TODO: impl find, search and sort for fruits with streams 24/7 - just updated git user.email to show commits

+27/7 - added microprofile feature metric and added a simple counter for test.
+27/7 - TODO: should i add 200/500 counter for each fruit service?
+27/7 - TODO: is promethus and grafana intregration valuable?
 ```